 ‘Dante Gabriel Rossetti at the Intersection of Painting and Poetry’

 Adaptation Before Cinema, ed.
-Glenn Jellenik and Lissette Lopez Szwydky-Davis (Palgrave, forthcoming summer 2022)
+Glenn Jellenik and Lissette Lopez Szwydky-Davis (Palgrave, 2023)

 ‘How The Poor Live’